Focusing On Academics: Choosing A Major

 At one time, the status of being an undeclared major made parents uncertain as to whether their student was ready for college.
 But today, this viewpoint is no longer true.
-Studies have shown that most students change their majors once, if not several times, during the course of their college years.
-If this is done early, it should have little effect on their anticipated graduation date.
-However, in some cases students may have to delay graduation, attend summer school and/or take a few "heavy load" semesters.
+If it is done early, switching majors should have little effect on a student's anticipated graduation date.
+However, in some cases a student may have to delay graduation, attend summer school or take a few "heavy load" semesters.

 Misconceptions about Picking a Major

 - Picking a major and a profession are the same thing.

 - Graduate school studies are based on undergraduate studies.

 While the above statements may be misconstrued as truth by some students, it is important for them to view an undergraduate degree as being one component of career development.
 At BW our liberal arts-based programs help students become proficient in focused areas of study as well as in compatible career fields.

 Similarly, a student's undergraduate major may or may not be related to his or her graduate-level studies.
 While some pre-professional degree disciplines may have common undergraduate fields of study, students should view their undergraduate degrees as being their preliminary areas of focus rather than their only areas of focus.

 Finally, students are encouraged to pick majors and minors based on their aptitude, skills and levels of interest rather than on preconceived ideas of how marketable certain degrees may be or how popular they may be among peers.
 After all, in addition to their fields of study, it is the insights, skills and experiences students have that will prepare them for their careers.
 In fact, studies show that within ten years of graduation, most individuals are working in careers that aren't directly related to their undergraduate majors.